User Guide Cancel

 Darker Color

-Each result pixel is the color of darker of the source color value and the corresponding underlying color value.
+Each result pixel is a color darker than the source color value and the corresponding underlying color value.
 Darker Color is similar to Darken, but Darker Color does not operate on individual color channels.

 Add